 - Sounds like wrestling!!

-At night (this behavior was only observed using red lights), this species will sit up on its armtips and form a "pseudocrevice" , maintaining the position (shown in the top diagram) for many minutes without moving.
+At night (this behavior was only observed using night-vision), this species will sit up on its armtips and form a "pseudocrevice" , maintaining the top position for many minutes without moving.
 Apparently, he found many individuals found in this posture during the night.

 From here, it gets interesting.